The 26th Ohio Veteran Volunteer Infantry:

 here: Congrats, Rob on a job very well done!
 Jeffrey Hill

-Libraries continue to acquire The 26th Ohio Veteran Volunteer Infantry: The Groundhog Regiment.
-The book is now in 73 library systems
+Libraries continue to acquire all three editions of The 26th Ohio Veteran Volunteer Infantry: The Groundhog Regiment.
+The book is now in

-across the country.
-The most recent libraries to add copies of the the book to their collection include: London (Ohio) Public Library, Utah
+75 library systems across the country.
+The most recent libraries to add copies of the the book to their collection include: London (Ohio) Public

-Valley University, Ohio University, Bowling Green State University, Ashland University, Eastern Michigan University, University of Kentucky,
+Library, Utah Valley University, Ohio University, Bowling Green State University, Ashland University, Eastern Michigan University, University of

-Middletown Library, West Chester Library, Dayton Metro Library, the Ohio Genealogical Society, Auburn University, Massillon Public Library,
+Kentucky, Middletown Library, West Chester Library, Dayton Metro Library, the Ohio Genealogical Society, Auburn University, Massillon

-Warren-Trumbull County Library, Marshall University, Portsmouth Public Library, Public Library of Cincinnati and Hamilton County, Stark
+Public Library, Warren-Trumbull County Library, Marshall University, Portsmouth Public Library, Public Library of Cincinnati and Hamilton

-County District Library, U.S. Library of Congress, U.S. Army Military History Institute, the Family Search International of the Church of Jesus
+County, Stark County District Library, U.S. Library of Congress, U.S. Army Military History Institute, the Family Search International of the

-Christ of Latter Day Saints, Newark (Ohio) Public Library, and the Akron-Summit County (Ohio) Public Library.
-Click on the Book Updates
+Church of Jesus Christ of Latter Day Saints, Newark (Ohio) Public Library, and the Akron-Summit County (Ohio) Public Library.
+Click on the

 "The groundhog regiment's story now finally told, will live on for future generations."